-- (a) A part-time employee: - (i) is engaged to work less than 38 ordinary hours per week; - (ii) has reasonably predictable hours of work; and - (iii) receives on a pro rata basis, pay and conditions equivalent to those of full-time employees working 38 hours who do the same kind of work. - (b) Before commencing part-time employment, the employee and employer must agree upon: - (i) the usual hours to be worked by the employee; - (ii) the days upon which they will be worked; - (iii) the expected commencing and finishing times for the work; and - (iv) the classification applying to the work to be performed. - (c) The terms of the agreement in clause 6.4(b) may be varied by consent. - (d) The terms of the agreement or any variation to it must be in writing and retained by the employer.
-The employer must provide a copy of the agreement, and any variation to it, to the employee. - (e) Additional hours to those specified in clause 6.4(b)(i) may be offered and worked by agreement.
-Where a part-time employee agrees to work additional time then that time will stand alone and count towards the ordinary hours of duty for that week. - (f) Except as otherwise provided in this award, a part-time employee is entitled to be paid for the hours agreed upon in accordance with clause 6.4(b)(i) and clause 6.4(e) at the minimum hourly rate for employee's the classification. - (g) A part-time employee must receive a minimum payment of three hours for each day they are engaged. - (h) All time worked in excess of the agreed hours referred to in clause 6.4(b)(i) and clause 6.4(e) will be paid at the appropriate overtime rate.
+- (a) A part-time employee: - (i) is engaged to work less than 38 ordinary hours per week; and - (ii) has reasonably predictable hours of work. and - (iii) receives on a pro rata basis, pay and conditions equivalent to those of full-time employees working 38 hours who do the same kind of work. - (b) The terms of this award must apply pro rata to part-time employees on the basis that ordinary weekly hours for full-time employees are 38. - (c) Before commencing part-time employment, the employee and employer must agree upon: - (i) the usual hours to be worked by the employee; - (ii) the days upon which they will be worked; - (iii) the expected commencing and finishing times for the work; and

+- (iv) the classification applying to the work to be performed. - (d) The terms of the agreement in clause 6.4(c) may be varied by consent. - (e) The terms of the agreement or any variation to it must be in writing and retained by the employer.
+The employer must provide a copy of the agreement, and any variation to it, to the employee. - (f) Additional hours to those specified in clause 6.4(c)(i) to 6.4(c)(iii) may be offered and worked by agreement.
+Where a part-time employee agrees to work additional time then that time will stand alone and count towards the ordinary hours of duty for that week. - (g) Except as otherwise provided in this award, a part-time employee is entitled to be paid for the hours agreed upon in accordance with clause 6.4(c)(i) to 6.4(c)(iii) and clause 6.4(f) at the minimum hourly rate for the employee's the classification. - (h) A part-time employee must receive a minimum payment of three hours for each day they are engaged. - (i) All time worked in excess of the agreed hours referred to in clause 6.4(c)(i) to 6.4(c)(iii) and clause 6.4(f) will be paid at the appropriate overtime rate.